 As a result of these material misrepresentations and omissions, MINDBODY shareholders were misled into selling their shares for less than the fair value of those shares, which fair price was greater than $36.50.

-If you purchased or sold Nutanix securities during the Class Period and were damaged thereby, you are a member of the “Class” and may be able to seek appointment as Lead Plaintiff.
-Lead Plaintiff motion papers must be filed with the U.S. District Court for the Northern District of California no later than May 28, 2019.
+If you sold MINDBODY Class A common stock during the Class Period and were damaged thereby, you are a member of the “Class” and may be able to seek appointment as Lead Plaintiff.
+Lead Plaintiff motion papers must be filed with the U.S. District Court for the Southern District of New York no later than November 5, 2019.
 The Lead Plaintiff is a court-appointed representative for absent members of the Class.
 You do not need to seek appointment as Lead Plaintiff to share in any Class recovery in the Action.
 If you are a Class member and there is a recovery for the Class, you can share in that recovery as an absent Class member.
 You may retain counsel of your choice to represent you in the Action.

 If you would like to consider serving as Lead Plaintiff or have any questions about this lawsuit, you may contact Francis P. McConville, Esq. of Labaton Sucharow, at (800) 321-0476, or via email at email@example.com.

 Walleye is represented by Labaton Sucharow, which represents many of the largest pension funds in the United States and internationally with combined assets under management of more than $2 trillion.
 Labaton Sucharow has been recognized for its excellence by the courts and peers, and it is consistently ranked in leading industry publications.
 Offices are located in New York, NY, Wilmington, DE, and Washington, D.C.
 More information about Labaton Sucharow is available at www.labaton.com.